ziad-atef/Embedded-systems-design-questions/Final2020/README.md

     if(Mode == MODE_TEMPERATURE) {
       requiredTemp++;
-      timeOfChange = millis(); // reset the time when the temperature is changed }
+      timeOfChange = millis(); // reset the time when the temperature is changed showOnSevenSegment(requiredTemp); // show the requiredTemp on the display }
     else if(Mode == MODE_FAN_SPEED && currentFanLevel < MAX_NUMBER_FAN_LEVELS>) {
       currentFanLevel++;